reganday/reganday/README.md

 # Hi there!
 My name is Regan Day 👋

-I am a current student at the University of Iowa in the Tippie College of Business and College of Liberal Arts and Sciences.
+I am a current senior at the University of Iowa in the Tippie College of Business and College of Liberal Arts and Sciences.
 I am a triple major in Business Analytics and Information Systems, Marketing Analytics, and Political Science.
+After graduation, I will be moving to Chicago to work at Spark Foundry as an associate.

 ## Business Analytics Classes Taken in Tippie:
 - Foundations of Business Analytics